Minnesota vs. Nebraska: Odds, spread, over/under - August 31

 Minnesota vs. Nebraska Betting Trends

-- Minnesota won seven games against the spread last season, failing to cover six times.

-- The Golden Gophers had an ATS record of 5-3 when playing as at least 7.5-point favorites last season.
+- When playing as at least 7.5-point favorites last season, the Golden Gophers had an ATS record of 5-3.

 - Nebraska won five games against the spread last year, failing to cover seven times.